GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/supergluu.md

 - [Super Gluu interception script](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/super_gluu/SuperGluuExternalAuthenticator.py) (included in the default Gluu Server distribution);
 - An Android or iOS device with Super Gluu installed;
 - If the Gluu Server is using a self-signed certificate, `Trust All` **must** be enabled in Super Gluu (open the app, navigate to `Menu` > `Trust all (SSL)` and enable).

+### Development Mode

+The Gluu Server and Super Gluu can work in the same network, without a DNS server hostname and with a self signed SSL certificate.
+There is only one limitation: both components should belong to same network.

+Instead of assigning a hostname during Gluu Server installation, an IP address can be specified.
+And in the Super Gluu mobile app, enable `Trust all (SSL)`.

+There is [one check in oxAuth](https://github.com/GluuFederation/oxAuth/issues/758) which validates if U2F application has DNS name.
+It has been removed in Gluu 3.1.3.
+To disable this check in Gluu 3.1.2, deploy [this patch](http://ox.gluu.org/maven/org/xdi/oxauth-server/3.1.2.1.Final/oxauth-server-3.1.2.1.Final.war) instead of `/opt/gluu/jetty/oxauth/webapps/oxauth.war`.

 ### Download Super Gluu
 Super Gluu is available on the iOS and Android app marketplaces: